-In our recent post Why Your Brand Doesn’t Need a Tagline, we recommended that you create a palette of messages instead of focusing on using a singular tagline.
-This week, we’ll expound on this topic, because there seems to be confusion (or lack of consensus) among entrepreneurs and small businesses in the area of taglines and messages.
+In our post Why Your Brand Doesn’t Need a Tagline, we recommended that you create a palette of messages instead of focusing on using a singular tagline.
+We’ll expound on this topic, because there seems to be confusion (or lack of consensus) among entrepreneurs and small businesses in the area of taglines and messages.
+But is message, messaging, and copy the same?

 Don’t be fooled by amateur branders who will tell you they’re one and the same.
 We’ll explain each of these terms and how they’re used to express your brand